influxdata/docs-v2/content/flux/v0.x/notifications/_index.md

     populate the `sent` column with the output of [`slack.message()`](/flux/v0.x/stdlib/slack/message/).
     Row data is used to populate parameters in `slack.message()`.

-**This example sends four notifications to Slack**; one for each row with a `_value` above 15.0 and appends the HTTP response code of the message request to each row.
+**This example sends four notifications to Slack**, one for each row with a `_value` above 15.0 and appends the HTTP status code of the message request to each row.

 ```js
 import "sampledata"